SvenThV/azure-cloud-wiki/azure-storage-account/azure-storage-sftp-local-user-ssh-key.md

 Verify that:

-- the correct public key has been uploaded
+- the correct public key has been uploaded to the Local User
-- the corresponding private key is being used by the SSH client
+- the corresponding private key is selected in WinSCP
+- the username is correct (the part before `@` in the Azure SFTP connection string)
-- the username matches the Azure Storage local user
+- the Host name matches the Azure Storage Account endpoint

+---

+## Private key cannot be selected

+If your private key is in the OpenSSH format, allow WinSCP to convert it automatically to the required PuTTY (`.ppk`) format.

 ---